The Basics of Understanding Nervous System Regulation: A Path to a Calmer You.

 It's important to recognize that nervous system dysregulation and the associated symptoms of stress and anxiety are often the result of long-term patterns and experiences.
 As a result, increasing vagal tone and regulating the nervous system is not a quick fix but rather a process that takes time, patience, and practice.

 For example, if someone has experienced chronic stress or trauma for many years, their nervous system may have become wired to remain in a state of hyperarousal or hypoarousal.
-Re-wiring these patterns takes time and effort, but with consistent practice, creating new neural pathways and improving nervous system regulation is possible.
+Repatterning takes time and effort, but with consistent practice, creating new neural pathways and improving nervous system regulation is possible.
+Our Nervous Systems are exceptionally intelligent and have a natural inclination towards health and healing.
+Sometimes we just need to support it better.

 It's important to remember that progress is not always linear, and setbacks may occur along the way.
 However, even small steps towards increased regulation can significantly impact overall well-being.
 With dedication and a willingness to explore different techniques and practices, it is possible to increase vagal tone and build resilience in the face of stress and anxiety.